radekkozak/rkcomments/_charles-simic/cameo-appearance.md

 author: Charles Simic
 translator: Radek Kozak
 title: Cameo appearance
-title_pl: Cameo (Gościnnie)
+title_pl: Występ gościnny
 ---

 <h1 class="poem-title">{{ page.author }} - {{ page.title }}</h1>

 <pre class="poem">
-I had a small, non speaking part
+I had a small, nonspeaking part
 In a bloody epic.
 I was one of the
 Bombed and fleeing Humanity.
 In the distance our great leader